-4. BASF's Value-to-Society - Results at corporate level
+3. BASF's Value-to-Society - Results at corporate level

-BASF's Value-to-Society results are available dating back to 2013.
-The calculations demonstrate the absolute value and contribution to society in monetary terms, rather than the difference between our contribution and a baseline such as the average impact of the chemical industry.
+BASF's Value-to-Society results are available starting from year 2013.
+The calculations demonstrate the absolute value contribution to society in monetary terms, rather than the difference between our contribution and a baseline such as an industry average.

-Diagram 2: Results of BASF's Value-to-Society assessment BASF Group 2017.
+Diagram 2: Results of BASF's Value-to-Society assessment BASF Group 2016.

-According to our analysis, BASF's value contribution to society has been net positive from 2013 to 2017, and the results show a stable distribution of economic, social, and environmental impacts.
+According to our analysis, our value contribution to society has been net positive from 2013 to 2016, and the results show a stable distribution of economic, social, and environmental impacts.
 In each step of the value chain, the benefits of our business activities substantially exceed the costs to society.
-Economic impacts are positive along with taxes, wages and benefits, and human capital.
+Economic impacts are positive along with taxes, wages and benefits, human capital.
 Negative impacts are health and safety incidents as well as impacts on the environment.